Condensation in preferential attachment models with location-based choice: Proofs

 We now move towards proving Theorem \ref{main2} in the case $\Xi=\ekr$.
-To do this, we consider a two dimensional stochastic approximation for $(\Psi_n(z),D_n)$.
-Let $\chi$ be the location of a selected vertex under preferential attachment from $G_n$.
+To do this, we consider a two dimensional stochastic approximation for $(\Psi_n(z),D_n)$, where $D_n$ is given by \eqref{def-dn}.
+Let $\chi_n$ be the location of a selected vertex under preferential attachment from $G_n$.
 Assuming that $v_0$ is the only vertex at location $z$, which occurs almost surely, we have